 If your COGS and revenue numbers are close together, that means you’re not making very much money per sale.

-Further reading: Gross Profit and Gross Profit Margin: A Simple Introduction
+Further reading: Gross Profit: A Simple Introduction

 Net Profit: tells you how profitable your business is

 Just because your products are profitable, doesn’t mean your business is profitable.
 You could be making a killing on every popsicle, but spending so much on advertising that you walk away with nothing.

 Using the income statement in real life